Technophile7/student-information-analyzer/README.md

 # Student-Information-Analyzer

-this is the small project done for the python class with @Aurobind &Karan
+this is the small project done for the python class with [AUROBIND](https://github.com/Mr-Singh28) &Karan